Tinkerforge/doc/en/source/Hardware/Bricklets/Particulate_Matter.rst

 possible to measure the count of particles in 100ml of air with the supported sizes of 0.3µm, 0.5µm, 1.0µm, 2.5µm, 5.0µm and 10.0µm.

-The Particulate Matter Bricklet has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.

 Technical Specifications
 ------------------------